primer/react/contributor-docs/external-component-status.md

 ## Deprecating

-**Description**: The component is no longer recommended but can be used as needed with caution, with plans to be deprecated.
+**Description**: The component is no longer recommended but can be used as needed with caution, with plans to be deprecated in a future major release.

 **Criteria**: